tegola-hubs/tegola-hubs.github.com/allanton/index.md

 was very weak.

-Fortunately, Anne and Hew had also followed up the possibility of a church in Cambusnethan and had identified the [Coltness Memorial Church] in Cambusnethan, whose steeple is clearly visible from most of the area.
-Better still, the church was in an area served by Virgin Media and there is good reason to believe that they have fibre along the mail road just outside the church.
+Fortunately, Anne and Hew had also followed up the possibility of a church in Newmains and had identified the [Coltness Memorial Church] in Newmains, whose steeple is clearly visible from most of the area.
+Better still, the church was in an area served by Virgin Media and there is good reason to believe that they have fibre along the main road just outside the church.
 Even with their (business) consumer-grade Internet service, speeds of up to 100Mb/s ought to be available!